-TERN’s open-access data analysis tools have enabled researchers to put together a massive 13-year weather dataset to better understand the relationships between the environment and human behaviour.
+TERN’s open-access landscape research data analysis tools have enabled researchers to put together a massive 13-year weather dataset to better understand the relationships between the environment and human behaviour.
 Meet the latest group of researchers using TERN’s free cloud-based virtual desktop, CoESRA, and learn how you can use it too.

 Spring has well and truly sprung in Australia and long hot summer days are just around the corner.
 For many, this is a favourite time of the year, but unfortunately, warmer temperatures are also known to bring increased aggression and crime, says Heather Stevens of Macquarie University who studies the ways weather affects human behaviour.